 To generate a solution, run the CMake GUI.
 Specify Where is the source code and Where to build the binaries, then run Configure.
-As a generator, pick Visual Studio 2017 x64 or Visual Studio 2019 x64 (or one of the other Supported Platforms).
+As a generator, pick Visual Studio 2022 x64 (or one of the other supported platforms).

 The screenshot above shows a common setup.
 Noteworthy are the following points: